 What Is a Blood Test?

-A blood test is a kind of a laboratory test that comprises various other evaluations done on a sample of blood.
-This sample of blood is collected from the veins of the patient to analyze and verify the symptoms shown by him or her for a particular medical condition.
+A blood test or a cbc test is done on a sample of blood and comprises of various other evaluations.
+This sample is collected from the veins of the patient to analyze and verify the symptoms shown by him or her for a particular medical condition.

 - General assessment of the health of the person.